 You’ll begin your day at the Canaan Land Ranch (directions) where you’ll pick up your packets and get ready for your ride.
 After the ride, hang around for the lunch and music.
 Bring your swim suit, cool off, and kick back in Ranch’s lifeguard-staffed pool.
 Bring the family and let the kids enjoy the playground equipment.

-The current registration fee is $45.
-It will increase to $55 on August 1st and will increase to $60 during on-site registration.
+The current registration fee is $55.
+It will be $60 during on-site registration.

 Paid registration = post-ride meal.
 Your registration provides you with post-ride meal at no extra charge!
 Enjoy burgers, hot dogs, frito pie, and more from Dave's Chilitown and ice cream treats from Mister Softee.

 If you choose to pay by check, please complete this registration form (registration information can be entered directly on the downloaded form before printing).
 Mail the form, along with your check, to the address listed on the form.

 - Registration fee increases from $45 to $55.